Windham, Connecticut: Education

+Higher education

+Eastern Connecticut State University, a four-year liberal arts college, is located in Willimantic, as is a satellite campus of Quinebaug Valley Community College.

+Infrastructure

 Transportation

 Route 32 runs through South Windham and north-western Willimantic.
 Route 66 goes east to west from North Windham to Columbia.
 Route 14 serves Willimantic to Windham Center.
 Route 203 severs the eastern section of town from North Windham to South Windham.
 Route 195 goes from Willimantic to Mansfield eventually going to the University of Connecticut.
 Route 289 starts in southern Willimantic and shortly after going into Lebanon to Route 87.
 US 6 bypasses Willimantic and serves North Windham.
 Bus service is available around the town seven days a week.
 Windham Airport is a general aviation airport located in North Windham.
 Bradley International Airport (BDL) in Windsor Locks is the closest major commercial airport.
 There is no passenger train service, but a freight train stop is found in Willimantic for the Providence and Worcester Railroad.
 Bus service is provided by the Windham Region Transit District, and Connecticut Transit express bus route 918.